 HookedIn Spotlight Series: Drew Benedikt

 It’s time for another edition of our HookedIn Spotlight Series!
-Over 20,000 Longhorns are connecting on the world’s biggest burnt-orange social network, and these Longhorns deserve to be recognized.
+More than 20,000 Longhorns are connecting on the world’s biggest burnt-orange social network, and these Longhorns deserve to be recognized.
 Drew Benedikt graduated in 2021 with a BBA in Finance and a BA from the Plan II Honors Program.
 Drew uses HookedIn for career and industry-specific advice, networking, and investing in the future.
 We asked Drew to answer some questions about his time at UT and more.

 How did UT contribute to your success?